There is no established manual for search committees.

 Two: Prepare yourself spiritually.

 Once you’ve done a few of these interviews, you can anticipate the questions.
-Most committees will ask for your testimony, particularly your conversion and call into the ministry.
+They will ask for your testimony, particularly your conversion and call into the ministry.
 They’ll ask about your family, want to know your strengths and weaknesses, and question your position on various doctrines.
 They may throw a problem your way, asking “What would you do if…” or “How would you handle such-and-such a conflict?”
 You cannot prepare for those, but just have to trust the Lord to lead you.

 Four: Lower your expectations on what to expect from the committee, keeping your eyes on the Lord.